Gopinath0903/19CS301Module-9/README.md

 obj = program(a,b,c)
 obj.display()

 ```
 ### Output:
  ![image](https://github.com/user-attachments/assets/a9707d46-2d47-4472-a6b3-b407a6f6ef71)

+### Result:
-### Result: Thus, the given program is implemented and executed successfully .
+Thus the Python class program to generate all even numbers between 200 and 300 and store in a list using list comprehension was executed successfully .

 ### EX: 9.3 ADVANCED LIST PROCESSING

+### Aim:
-### Aim: To Write a Python program to Find the transpose of a matrix using list Comprehension.
+To Write a Python program to Find the transpose of a matrix using list Comprehension.

 ### Algorithm: